-READ: Acts 1:1-4 and Luke 1:1-4.
-ASK: How are these passages related?
-(Q5) Acts is in essence a second volume to the Gospel of Luke.
+5. Read Acts 1:1-4 and Luke 1:1-4.
+How are these passages related?

 Luke mentioned Theophilus in the opening of both his books.
 Theophilus was most likely Greek.
 His name means lover of God.
 His mention is a clue that Luke probably had in mind Gentile Christians as his readership.
 Additional clues include the Greco-Roman style preface and the clear indication of salvation to those outside the Jewish commonwealth.